 As noted above, operating functions are almost entirely dependent upon State General Revenue appropriations, while program acquisition relies solely on OETA Foundation funding.
-The net operating loss of (\$6,052,850) in FY15 was lower than in FY14 (\$7,166,889).
-During FY14 the subsidy from the OETA Foundation totaled \$1,942,641 and in FY15 was \$1,981,632, with an additional capital contribution from the OETA Foundation in the amount of \$835,451.
+The net operating loss of (\$4,973,387) in FY16 was lower than in FY15 (\$6,052,850) which was lower than in FY14 (\$7,166,889).
+During FY14 the subsidy from the OETA Foundation totaled \$1,942,641, FY15 the subsidy was \$1,981,632 and in FY16 was \$1,813,137 with additional capital contribution from the OETA Foundation in the amount of \$835,451 in FY15 and \$168,716 in FY16.
 The additional subsidies were required for operating expenses and capital improvements mostly related to maintenance repairs and equipment needs.
 As operating costs increase and if no additional state funding is received this subsidy will need to increase more each year.

-FY15 operating revenues which include grants, studio and tower rentals, tape dubbing charges, royalties, productions reimbursements, and the OETA Foundation subsidy account for 30.4% and non-operating and other revenues which include state appropriations and contributions account for 69.6% of all revenues received.
+FY16 operating revenues which include grants, studio and tower rentals, tape dubbing charges, royalties, productions reimbursements, and the OETA Foundation subsidy account for 40.5% while in FY15 it was 30.4% and non-operating and other revenues which include state appropriations and contributions account for 59.5% of all revenues received in FY16 and 69.5% in FY15.
+The operating revenues will need to continue to increase each year as state appropriations decline.

 Two important sources of financial support, not directly attributable to state appropriations and OETA Foundation programming expenditures are the other In-kind Contributions (Channel 9 land & tower rentals) and any Foundation Subsidy.
 Both of these revenue sources are vital to the on-going operations of the network.
-With the required move from the Channel 9 tower to the American Tower site located at 122nd and Kelley Avenue in Oklahoma City, the in-kind contribution will decrease since the new tower location has a monthly rental cost of \$7,776.
+With the required move from the Channel 9 tower to the American Tower site located at 122nd and Kelley Avenue in Oklahoma City, the in-kind contribution decreased from \$1,227,765 in FY14 to \$915,070 in FY15 and to only \$368,461 in FY16 since the new tower location has a monthly rental cost of \$8.010 and there was no cost in FY14.